d-kozak/enticing/eql-compiler/src/main/resources/LANGUAGE_SPEC.md

 # Enticing Query Language (EQL) specification
-EQL is a language which you can use for querying semantically enhanced documents on the Enticing platform.
+EQL is a language which you can use to query semantically enhanced documents on the Enticing platform.
-The queries can be as simple as only a few words, but they can be also very complex, containing logical operations, subqueries over multiple indexes or constraints further limiting the results.
+The queries can be as simple as only a few words, but also very complex, containing logical operations, subqueries over multiple indexes or constraints further limiting the results.

 Each word in an indexed document contains meta information such as it's word class, lemma and many others.
 The documents may also contain entities, such as people or places.
 These entities have their own meta information.
 For example a person will probably have a name and a birthdate at least.
 All this extra information can be used to write more advanced queries.
 The amount of meta information depends on the index which you are querying.

+The rest of the document is structured as follows.
+First we provide a practical guide that shows how to use EQL.
+It starts with a simple query and gradually adds more operators to it to satisfy the requirements.
+Then we provide a list of all operators that EQL supports with their description.
+Those with background in formal language theory might appreciate the formal grammar of EQL which we can be found in the end.

-## Query examples
+## Practical guide

 Let's start with a simple query.
 We might want to search for documents talking about Picasso visiting Paris.
 I guess we all would probably write something like
 ```